 Did you make this recipe?
 Please let me know how it turned out for you!
 Share it on Pinterest and leave a comment below.
 Take a photo of your recreation on Instagram and tag me @theconsciousdietitian so I can see it!

 - If you haven't already made the cashew milk, start by soaking the cashews (ideally for 4 hours but with a high-speed blender the soaking is not necessary).
-Drain the cashews and add to a high-speed blender and add 2 cups of water.
+Drain the cashews, discarding the water, and add to a high-speed blender and add 2 cups of new water.
 Blend on high until a creamy milk forms.
 No need to strain.

 - Brew to the coffee in a French Press or whichever method you choose, and adjust the strength of your liking.
 Next combine the coffee, cashew milk (or other milk alternative), pumpkin puree and spices in a saucepan and gently heat, being sure not to let it get to a rapid boil.
 Use a whisk to ensure the pumpkin pie filling mixes through.